Useful Camera Tips

-Take several pictures of the incident scene if you can.
-This can shed light on things not caught on video.
+Take several pictures of the incident scene if you can to supplement things.
+This can shed light on details not caught on video.

-Remember to utilize the "save file" feature on the camera to lock the incident footage file into permanent memory.
+Remember to utilize the "SAVE FILE" feature on the camera to flag the incident footage file.

-If your battery dies or is replaced, you'll need to check and reset all of your camera settings and adjustments.
+If your battery dies or is replaced, you'll need to check to verify all of your camera settings and adjustments are good.